bosky101/statsd-core/README.md

 	docker run -d -t bosky101/docker-statsd:latest forever start /statsd-0.6.0/stats.js /data/config.js

+### Step3: Check if it's running

+	docker images # should show the docker-stats image docker ps # should show the image with PORTS XYZ->8125/udp

+	#test

 Your statsd instance is now available

 ## To use as a base within your own docker image